Getting Started with Dashmate

 [00:06:03.22] - Rion Gull Further, you can just manually do that.

-[00:07:06.21] - Anthony Campolo And I stalled globally.
+[00:07:06.21] - Anthony Campolo And I installed Dashmate globally.
 Yeah.

 [00:08:16.20] - Rion Gull Yep.
 Okay.
-Okay.
-So you've already also run the groups.
+So you've already also run the group commands.

 [00:08:25.05] - Anthony Campolo Yeah.

-[00:08:36.13] - Anthony Campolo we had dashmate setup local, so that ran this thing right here.
-And then dashmate group start this command here.
-You'll know it works if you get all checks basically.
-And then dash make group status gives you the status of your network.
+[00:08:36.13] - Anthony Campolo We had dashmate setup local, so that ran this thing right here.
+Then dashmate group start, this command here.
+You'll know it works if you get all checks, basically.
+Then dashmate group status gives you the status of your network.

 [00:09:50.23] - Anthony Campolo So if by URL, are you talking about this?

-[00:09:57.14] - Rion Gull Potentially we would have to look at what the seed node port is when we set it up, but we don't have to go through that today.
-In case you happen to know what it was
+[00:09:57.14] - Rion Gull Potentially.
+We would have to look at what the seed node port is when we set it up, but we don't have to go through that today, in case you happen to know what it was.

-[00:10:13.02] - Anthony Campolo config, I think we might see what you're talking about.
-See,
+[00:10:13.02] - Anthony Campolo Config.
+I think we might see what you're talking about.
+Let's see.

-[00:10:25.02] - Rion Gull let's.
-Whoa, this is thousands of lines long.
+[00:10:25.02] - Rion Gull Whoa, this is thousands of lines long.
 Okay.

 [00:11:14.18] - Rion Gull Open up that local seed.
 Yeah.